MOT in Occupational Therapy

 Students are required to complete three Level I Fieldwork experiences with one each in mental health, community practice, and pediatric or adult settings.
 The Level I Fieldwork is completed concurrently with the semester in which the relevant coursework is taken.
 Students are also required to complete two separate, 12 week long Level II Fieldwork experiences in two different settings.

 Personal health insurance is required for all students in this program.
 Students may select the university insurance coverage or a private company as long as the coverage meets that of the University policy.

-Students are required to become members of the American Occupational Therapy Association (AOTA) and the Maine Occupational Therapy Association (MeOTA) for the duration of the program.
+Students are required to become members of the American Occupational Therapy Association (AOTA).

 ACOTE and NBCOT:

 The Master of Occupational Therapy program at the University of Southern Maine is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 AOTA's phone number is (301) 652-AOTA.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR) and will be eligible to practice.
 Most states require licensure in order to practice.
 In Maine, the license is based upon initial certification from the NBCOT certification examination.
 NBCOT is located at 12 South Summit Ave, Suite 100, Gaithersburg, MD 20877.

 In addition to the general policies described in the Academic Policies chapter, specific policies of this program are as follows.